emeinhardt/cat-herder/README.md

    morphisms that express features of your domain that aren't captured by the plumbing of some combination of categorical typeclasses.
-3. **Typeclass instances and associated type families:** Define some typeclass + associated type synonyms that define categorical "parameters", to taste.
+3. **Typeclass instances and associated type families:** Define some typeclass + associated type synonyms that define category "parameters", to taste.

    - This could include relatively simple things like defining the initial or terminal object (if any), indicating a canonical product functor, or